Who were THE LORDS OF these RINGS? (Circular formations near Vršac)

 - Indeed, to the east of the circles there is an approaching ceremonial road , 12m wide.
 It is 20m long in the direction of the geographical east.
 Going further it makes a slight turn (7o) towards the North.
 It is quite visible on the satellite image.The road is cut of by the drainage channel now, so it is clear that it was created before the digging of this channel.
 The ceremonial road provides a clear eastern alignment.

 Those 20m of ceremonial road towards the east represent one marker of the direction.
 That’s why we are almost sure that the members of the culture, who built these circles, knew the concept of Cardinal directions.
 Cardinal directions can be determined ONLY by observing the sky, there’s no other way.
 The exact direction of the east, determined intentionally, suggests astronomical knowledge in a culture.
 The other astronomical marker at this site is the direction of the winter solstice sunrise, naturally precisely defined on the horizon at the foot of the hill.
 But the marker is precise for today, but not for the past.
 Therefore, for now, it can not be stated that the location of these structures is deliberately chosen by those who were involved in observing the heavens and celestial bodies.
 Archaeological research of the site is necessary …

-The animation will show the azimuth of upper pole of the Sun, when it reach at the given altitude:
+The animation will show the azimuth of upper pole of the Sun, when it reaches the given altitude: